 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's borrowings with floating interest rates.
+The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's borrowings with fixed interest rates.

-The Company evaluates the interest rates in the market on a regular basis to explore the option of refinancing of borrowings.
-Moreover, the Company's borrowings are linked to floating interest rates, thereby resulting in adjustments of its borrowing costs in line with the market interest.
+The Company evaluates the interest rates in the market on a regular basis to explore the option of refinancing of the borrowings of the Company.